 To be eligible to apply for the DKFZ Summer Internship you must be working towards a masters degree and be able to provide proof that you are enrolled in a university for the full duration of the internship (i.e. until the end of September, 2014).
 If you already hold a masters degree, unfortunately you are not eligible to apply for the Internship.

-You must be able to take part in the full internship, from 1st August - 30th September, 2014.
+You must be able to take part in the full internship, which takes place from 1st August - 30th September.

 You should also be ambitious, hardworking and have a desire to gain more experience working in the lab.